potassco/clingo/INSTALL.md

   installed in the users home directory; otherwise it is installed in the system's Python library directory.
   (Default: `ON`)
+- Variable `PYCLINGO_INSTALL_DIR` can be used to customize where to install the python module.
+  (Default: automatically detected)

 ### Lua Support